State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Introduction

-Binaries formed via gravitational capture in stellar clusters are likely to have isotropic spin orientations, with a $\chi_\mathrm{eff}$ distribution that is symmetric about zero and a non-vanishing $\chi_p$ distribution.
-Isolated binaries, meanwhile, are expected to have spins that are nearly perfectly aligned with their pre-collapse orbit due to episodes of mass transfer and/or tidal synchronization.
-As a result, field binaries should exhibit predominantly positive $\chi_\mathrm{eff}$ and small or vanishing $\chi_p$.
+The spin orientations of BBHs have long been expected to discriminate between field and dynamical scenarios~\citep{Rodriguez2016,Farr2017,Stevenson2017,Farr2018,Gerosa2018,Qin2018,Bavera2020}.
+Binaries formed via gravitational capture in stellar clusters are likely to have isotropic spin orientations.
+Isolated binaries, meanwhile, are typically expected to have spins that are preferentially aligned with their pre-collapse orbit due to episodes of mass transfer and/or tidal synchronization.